virtuosys/example-golang-helloworld/DEVELOPING.md

-# Developing for a Virtuosys node.
+# Developing for a Virtuosys Mesh.
 ## What's in the box?

     - ARMv7 A53 Processor (4xCPU)